zhaozhilong1993/ragforge/README_en.md

 ## 🙌 Contributing

-RAGFlow flourishes via open-source collaboration.
+RAGForge flourishes via open-source collaboration.
 In this spirit, we embrace diverse contributions from the community.
 If you would like to be a part, review our [Contribution Guidelines](./CONTRIBUTING.md) first.